SM Spirituality Media

 Michael Singer's articulation

-Michael Singer has written the cleanest English-language exposition of the practice as such — The Surrender Experiment (2015) is the autobiography of someone who took the practice seriously for forty-plus years and watched what happened.
-The instruction is small and durable: when life presents what it presents, do not contract against it; let it through, and let it inform action rather than be obstructed by reaction.
-The result, on his report, is not paralysis but unprecedented effectiveness.
+Michael Singer§ wrote the clearest English-language account of the practice.
+The Surrender Experiment (2015) is a memoir of someone who took the practice seriously for forty years and watched what followed.
+The instruction is simple and durable: when life presents what it presents, do not contract against it.
+Let it through, and let it inform action rather than be blocked by reaction.
+On his account, the result is not paralysis but unusual effectiveness.

 Across traditions